sabof/project-explorer/README.md

+# tree-find
 A webstorm-inspired project explorer.
-Based on unix "find", which means that it supports filtering.
+Based on unix "find", which means it supports all kinds of filtering "find" supports.

 ##Features: